kusimo/blog/README.md

 The dd() and ddd() helpers are useful for debugging.

 #### Request
-Sometimes we may have a query string in the URL that we want to get the values from.
+Sometimes we may have a query string in the URI that we want to get the values from.
 We can pass this object to the routes and get the object value in the view through the request, this is called Route-Model binding.
 We need to use the Request framework for this.
 To use a framework, we need to import it.
 Let's import the Request and create another route for this purpose.

 ```
 <?php